Cardinal-Cryptography/blanksquare-monorepo/README.md

 ## License

-Shielder is licensed under the Apache-2.0 License.
+MOst of the Shielder is licensed under the Apache-2.0 License.
 See the LICENSE file for more details.

-## Private components and future open sourcing plan
+Some of the crates are licensed with LICENSE-GPL-3.0-only-with-Classpath-exception:
-While this repository represents the majority of our work, there are still some components that are kept in private repositories.
+* `crates/shielder-circuits`

-These include halo2 circuits and Poseidon2 hashing function.
+Some of the crates are licensed with MIT:

-The main reason for keeping these components private at this time is that they are waiting for an external audit to ensure they meet all compliance, security, and quality standards.
+* `crates/transcript`

-This step is essential to ensure that when we open source these parts, they adhere to our community's expectations for transparency, security, and usability.
+## Circuits

-We are fully committed to open-sourcing these remaining components as soon as the audit is complete.
-Stay tuned for updates, and feel free to reach out with any questions or feedback in the meantime!
+Originally, `shielder-circuits` crate was placed in a different [repo](https://github.com/Cardinal-Cryptography/zkOS-circuits) and migrated without preserving git history to this repo, so in case one needs to check `git blame`, please visit original repo.

 [blanksquare-homepage]: https://blanksquare.io/
 [logo]: Blanksquare_logo_dark_area.png